Monday, Wednesday, and Froday 1:00pm−1:50pm, Olsson Hall 120 (This course will be held in-person)

 POTDs will form the basis for homework assignments, quizzes, and the final exam.

 Because each homework helps you develop competency in basic and advanced concepts, it is important that you manage your time wisely.
 All homework assignments must be submitted before class on the day they are due − this will also help you focus on the class discussion instead of being worried about the homework.
-Any submission received after this time will be considered to be late.
+Any submission received after this time will be considered late.

 The UVA Honor Code is in effect.
 Please refer to the Collaboration and Professionalism sections of the course policies.